Porpidia flavicunda

-Porpidia flavicunda is a species of crustose lichen in the family Lecideaceae.
+Porpidia flavicunda is a species of saxicolous (rock-dwelling) crustose lichen in the family Lecideaceae.
+This bright yellow-orange lichen forms crusty patches on siliceous rocks, bordered by distinctive narrow black lines, and is dotted with small black disc-shaped fruiting bodies.
+It has a circumpolar distribution across arctic and boreal regions and is among the most common lichens found growing on rocks in Iceland.

 Taxonomy

 The species was described in 1810 by Erik Acharius as Lecidea flavicunda.
 Since then it has been reclassified a number of times, even at genus level, having, at one time or another, been placed in the genera Lecidea, Huilia, Biatora, Haplocarpon, Lichen and its current genus, Porpidia.

 The species taxonomy was last revised in 1989, when it obtained its current species name, Porpidia flavicunda.